entropyxyz/sdk/README.md

   // TODO what?
 }

 // get entropy signature
 const signature = await entropy.signTransaction({
   txParams: basicTx,
-  type: 'eth'
+  type: 'eth',
 })

 // TODO show this can be signed by a different Entropy instance?